vk6flab/ssbdaemon/README.md

 into `play` commands allowing you to use a cwdaemon capable logger to generate voice-keyer audio.

-It does this by launching cwdaemon in debug mode, without connecting to a radio, sound card.
+It does this by launching cwdaemon in debug mode, without connecting to a radio or sound card.
 The debug information from cwdaemon is captured by the wrapper and converted into play commands.

 The ESC interrupt transmit is also captured and used to kill the currently running play command.